-Physician Assistant: An individual who is currently licensed or possesses a permit to practice as a physician assistant issued by the New York State Education Department.
+Physician assistant: An individual who is currently licensed or possesses a permit to practice as a physician assistant issued by the New York State Education Department.

-Psychiatric Nurse Practitioner: An individual who is currently certified or possesses a permit to practice as a nurse practitioner with an approved specialty area of psychiatry issued by the New York State Education Department.
+Psychiatric nurse practitioner: An individual who is currently certified or possesses a permit to practice as a nurse practitioner with an approved specialty area of psychiatry issued by the New York State Education Department.

 Psychiatrist: An individual who is currently licensed or possesses a permit to practice medicine issued by the New York State Education Department and who is either a diplomate of the American Board of Psychiatry and Neurology or is eligible to be certified by such Board or is certified by the American Osteopathic Board of Neurology and Psychiatry or is eligible to be certified by such Board.